9 Important Open Essays By Female Celebrities You Must Read

 Another day, another celebrity-penned essay published.
 And with great reason.

-And just like Knowles, other celebrities have spoken out to say enough is enough — for different reasons.
+And just like Gaga, other celebrities have spoken out to say enough is enough as well — for different reasons.

-From Hillary Clinton to Tina Fey, here are eight must-read open essays penned by powerful women over the last few years.
+From Hillary Clinton to Solange Knowles, here are nine must-read open essays penned by powerful women over the last few years.

 1. Renée Zellweger's "We Can Do Better" for The Huffington Post.